 Game plan: If the baby carrots are small enough in diameter, you can leave them whole; if they’re thick, halve them lengthwise.
 Peeling them is optional, but make sure you give them a good scrub.

-1 pound baby carrots (about 2 bunches), peeled (optional), green stems trimmed to 1/2 inch, and wispy carrot tips removed
+- 1 pound baby carrots (about 2 bunches), peeled (optional), green stems trimmed to 1/2 inch, and wispy carrot tips removed

-2 teaspoonsolive oil
+- 2 teaspoons olive oil

-Freshly ground black pepper
+- Freshly ground black pepper

-1 tablespoon unsalted butter
+- 1 tablespoon unsalted butter

-2 teaspoons coarse-grained mustard
+- 2 teaspoons coarse-grained mustard

-1 tablespoon coarsely chopped fresh herbs, such as dill, Italian parsley, chives, chervil, or tarragon
+- 1 tablespoon coarsely chopped fresh herbs, such as dill, Italian parsley, chives, chervil, or tarragon

 - 1Heat the oven to 450°F and arrange a rack in the middle.